kmwolken/personalWebsite/content/home/about.md

 # About Me

 I am currently a Master's student in Oregon State's forest biometrics lab.
 My research focuses on identifying forest stands for management, employing remote sensing techniques to expand the reach and influence of traditional plot-based data acquisition.
-My goals are to develop knowledge and experience of environmental applciations of R, remote sensing, and 'big data'.
+My goals are to develop knowledge and experience of environmental applications of R, remote sensing, and 'big data'.
 I am determined to learn how to integrate these components in a manner useful to forest management.